ldslds449/Dice_War_Bot/update.md

 3. Fix detect star bug when dice is Fire
 4. Now the image space will be reserved at the beginning
 5. Add test tab to test detecting the dices

+## Version 1.4.0

+1. Fix detect star bug when dice is 7-star
+2. Fix detect star bug when dice is Charm
+3. Speed up the screenshot
+4. Add dice statistic in 1v1 mode
+5. Fix screenshot width in setting tab